jing-zhou/Boost-for-Android/docker/docker_readme.md

 Run a docker container *my_ctr_droid_base* from this image, mounting the current dir as */home/bfa*

-If you have downloaded boost and ndk as suggested to this (host) dir then they will automatically be avialable in the */home/bfa/down* dir of the container too.
+If you have downloaded boost and ndk as suggested to this (host) dir then they will automatically be available in the */home/bfa/down* dir of the container too.
 (Otherwise you need to mount the respective paths additionally).

 _Note_: